Accurate, precise pressure sensing with tethered optomechanics: Results

+To validate the density characterization of our devices in Appendix~\ref{sec:characterization}, we use the mechanical damping measurements of Sec.~\ref{sec:prim_op} to infer the thin-film density of each device.
+To perform the density measurement, we compute the characteristic acceleration

+from the measured \(\Gamma'_t\).
+We then fit the characteristic acceleration data for each \{sensor, test gas\} pair to

+where the measured sensitivity \(S_m\) and intercept \(b\) are fit parameters.
+Combining \(S_m\) with the ellipsometer measurements of \(h\) yields the \textit{in situ} density of our devices \(\rho_m=1/S_m h\).
+We provide details of the fitting procedure and density uncertainty analysis in Appendix~\ref{sec:fitting}.

-for each sensor and test gas, where \(u(S-S_m) = \sqrt{u^2(S)+u^2(S_m)}\) is the uncertainty in the difference of the measured and predicted sensitivities.
-All measured and predicted sensitivities agree at \(k=2\), except the \{SiC~2a, He\} combination, which agrees at \(k=3\).
-Additionally, the measured Ar and N\(_2\) sensitivities for each device agree with each other at \(k=2\).
+We compare \(\rho_m\) to \(\rho\) for each device in Table~\ref{tab:comparison}.
+All \(\rho_m\) agree with \(\rho\) at two standard uncertainties (\(k=2\)), except the \{SiC~2, He\} combination, which agrees at three standard uncertainties (\(k=3\)).
+Additionally, the densities measured with Ar and N\(_2\) for each device agree with each other at two standard uncertainties (\(k=2\)).
 Together, the two results above confirm that our sensors are accurate to within the uncertainties quoted in the discussion of Fig.~\ref{fig:pvp} for heavy gases.
-The measured He sensitivity is higher than the measured heavy gas sensitivities by approximately \(3.4~\si{\percent}\) (averaged over all devices), consistent with \(\alpha\approx 0.75\).

-Using the measured sensitivities, we can operate our devices as calibrated, rather than primary, pressure sensors.
-We extract average \(S_m\) for Ar and N\(_2\) to a fractional uncertainty of \{\(0.4~\si{\percent}\), \(0.7~\si{\percent}\), \(0.18~\si{\percent}\)\} for sensor \{SiN~1, SiN~3, SiC~2a\}.
-When combined with the statistical uncertainty in the operating range demonstrated in Fig.~\ref{fig:pvp}, sensor \{SiN~1, SiN~3, SiC~2a\} is accurate to \{\(1.8~\si{\percent}\), \(3.6~\si{\percent}\), \(0.3~\si{\percent}\)\} of reading for calibrated measurements.
-The calibrated accuracy of SiC~2a approaches or exceeds that of other high performance gauges operating in the same pressure range, such as CDGs and spinning rotor gauges.

-Our approach allows density measurements of thin-film devices that surpass Rutherford backscattering spectroscopy.
-By combining \(S_m\) with the ellipsometer measurements of \(h\), we determine the \textit{in situ} density of our devices \(\rho_m\).
-Table~\ref{tab:comparison} shows the \(\rho_m\) obtained for each device and test gas.
-The total fractional uncertainty in \(\rho_m\) for SiN is less than \(1~\si{\percent}\), which is substantially lower than the uncertainties reported for Rutherford backscattering spectroscopy in Refs.~\cite{markwitz1993, huszank2016}.
-Our method of measuring the mechanical damping as a function of pressure can be a useful complementary technique for characterizing the density of SiN thin films.
+The total fractional uncertainty in \(\rho_m\) for silicon nitride devices is \(1~\si{\percent}\) or less.
+Our method of measuring the mechanical damping as a function of pressure can complement other techniques for characterizing the density of SiN thin films, such as Rutherford backscattering~\cite{markwitz1993, huszank2016} or mechanical resonance methods~\cite{Xu2023}.